Stockley D. Hays: Enslavement and trafficking

-In November 1815 Hays placed a runaway slave ad offering $20 each for the recovery of Sam, Nuncanna, and Luck, African-born enslaved men ranging in age from 25 to 40, who had been brought to Nashville over the summer from Augusta, Georgia, by Richard Tullus and Sam.
+In November 1815, Hays placed a runaway slave advertisement in the Nashville Whig newspaper, offering a reward of $20 each for the recovery of Sam, Nuncanna, and Luck, African-born enslaved men ranging in age from 25 to 40 who had been taken to Nashville mid-year from Augusta, Georgia, by Richard Tullus and Sam.
 S. Starns.
-Two of three fugitives were recaptured near Knoxville in east Tennessee in February 1816 but then escaped again, with Hays renewing the reward offer in June 1816.
-The description of Nuncanna suggests that his community of origin practiced ritual scarification and human tooth sharpening—akuha, known in Cameroon, Congo, DRC, Guinea, and Uganda, is a body modification where teeth were filed to look like those of the crocodile.
-Hays' partner Francis Sanders was killed in 1826 by an employee who confessed and was hanged for the crime.
+Two of the three men were recaptured near Knoxville in the eastern section of the state in February 1816 but then escaped again; Hays renewed the reward offer in June 1816.
+(Note: The description of Nuncanna suggests his community of origin practiced ritual scarification and human tooth sharpening (akuha, known in Cameroon, Congo, DRC, Guinea, and Uganda, is a body modification where teeth were filed to resemble those of a crocodile).)
+(Note: Hays' partner Francis Sanders was killed in 1826 by an employee who confessed and was hanged for the crime.)

 U.S. Army Judge Advocate

-On September 10, 1816, or 1818 (sources conflict), Hays was appointed to the rank of judge advocate of the U.S. Army, with "brevet rank, pay, &c. of a major of cavalry".
-These were the "pay and emoluments of a topographical engineer".
+On September 10, 1816, (Note: Some sources place his appointment in 1818.)
+Hays was appointed to the position of judge advocate of the regular U.S. Army, with "brevet rank, pay, &c. of a major of cavalry".
+This was a military lawyer job with the "pay and emoluments of a topographical engineer".
 Hays and his brother-in-law Robert E. Butler are believed to have made a "prospecting journey" to the lands ceded under the 1818 Chickasaw treaty in 1819.
-Also in 1819 Hays endorsed the racing ability of a horse named Oscar.
-Stockley Hays' father Robert Hays died in 1819, leaving a widow and six surviving offspring who ranged in age from 31 (Stockley D. Hays) to 19 (Samuel J. Hays).
-All of Stockley's siblings would marry and have families of their own except for Narcissa Hays, who in her youth sometimes served as a traveling companion for her Aunt Jackson, and in later life, as Aunt Nar, raised her grandnephew and taught him how to fish.
+Stockley Hays' father, Robert Hays, died in 1819, leaving a widow and surviving offspring who ranged in age from 31 (Stockley D. Hays) to 19 (Samuel J. Hays).
+His sister Narcissa Hays never married.
+In her youth, she sometimes served as a traveling companion for her Aunt Jackson, for instance, traveling with the family to recently captured Pensacola in 1821.
+In later life, as Aunt Nar, she raised her grandnephew and taught him how to fish.

-Hays continued to serve as a judge advocate in the U.S. Army's Division of the South until at least 1820, during which time Jackson was Major General of the same division.
-He was judge advocate for the court martial of William King at Montpelier, Alabama in November 1819.
-The Congress reduced funding for the military and made no appropriation for Army lawyers, so Hays was the "last judge advocate of the Southern Division...honorably discharged on June 1, 1821, and the Army did not have a full-time statutory judge advocate again until 1849."
+Hays continued to serve as a judge advocate in the U.S. Army's Division of the South until at least 1820, during which time Jackson was a major general.
+Hays was judge advocate for the court martial of William King at Fort Montgomery, Alabama, in November 1819.
+The United States Congress reduced funding for the military and made no appropriation for army lawyers, so Hays was the "last judge advocate of the Southern Division ... honorably discharged on June 1, 1821, and the Army did not have a full-time statutory judge advocate again until 1849".